-So what’s your next step, now that you won’t be starting med school?
+So what are your next steps, now that you won’t be starting med school in the fall?

-Use this time to reevaluate your commitment to being a doctor.
+Use this time to reevaluate your commitment to becoming a doctor.
 The ache of rejection might cloud your immediate judgment, but do your best to project yourself into the future.
 Do you still envision yourself as a doctor?
 Have any of your reasons for pursuing medicine changed?
 If so, then how?
-Are there other paths that appeal to you – do you think you could find happiness and fulfillment in another profession?
+Do any other paths appeal to you – do you think you could find happiness and fulfillment in another profession?

 For many people, the process of applying for medical school is the first time they have critically examined their desire to be a doctor.
 Sometimes the answer is surprising.
-There’s no shame in deciding that medicine might not be right for you – there is a myriad of other options, either in healthcare or other fields.
+There’s no disloyalty in questioning your commitment, and no shame in deciding that medicine might not be right for you – there is a myriad of other options, whether in healthcare or other fields.
 But it is vital that you know whether getting rejected is merely a setback or a watershed.

-In 2016, the mean MCAT score for all allopathic applicants was 501.8; for matriculants, it was 508.7.
-Obviously there is a spread of scores on both sides of these numbers, but if you’re more than a couple of points below, this could be a problem in your profile.
+In 2018-2019, the mean MCAT score for all allopathic applicants was 505.6; for matriculants, it was 511.2.
+Matriculants to osteopathic programs scored 503 mean in 2017.
+Again, there is a spread of scores on both sides of these numbers, but if you’re more than a couple of points below, this could be a problem in your profile.

 If you scored lower than expected, you should also assess what went wrong.
-Were you unprepared for the questions that were asked?
+Were you unprepared for the questions asked?
 Did any particular areas give you trouble?
 If so, you should question your study practices and take additional steps to prepare.
 On the other hand, if you scored significantly higher on practice tests or ran out of time, it could signal test anxiety – a not-uncommon affliction.
-It’s not unusual to be nervous the first time you sit the exam, it’s an unusual situation after all, but if you feel that your nervousness was extreme and impaired your performance, it’s likely to be something you should address.
+It’s not unusual to be nervous the first time you sit the exam, but if you feel that your nervousness was extreme and impaired your performance, it’s likely to be something you should address.

 Keep in mind that a good MCAT score can help mitigate a lower GPA, and vice versa, but a significant discrepancy between the two can signal a problem.
-A 33 with a 3.5 is better than a 25 with a 4.0 or a 37 with a 2.8.
+A 512 with a 3.5 means something different than a 498 with a 4.0 or a 517 with a 2.9.

 Medical schools look for a working knowledge of the health professions as demonstrated through volunteering or shadowing.
 Too many applicants present an impressive list of accomplishments, but lack any serious engagement in the healthcare field.
 You’ve got to demonstrate that you understand the realities of the profession, that you are service-minded, and that you’re committed to practicing medicine.